Health Benefits Policy Highlights and Procedure

 Note: When two family members are employed through the UC, duplicate coverage is not allowed.

-Your eligible family members must be enrolled with the same coverage start date as you, which is the date of appointment.
-However, you may enroll eligible family members at a later time due to a qualifying event as listed in the section below.
+Eligible family members must be enrolled with the same coverage start date as you, which is the date of appointment.
+However, you may enroll eligible family members at a later time due to a qualifying event.

 Failure to enroll yourself, or enroll your dependents, within this time frame could result in a significant delay in access to coverage, or the inability to enroll yourself and/or your dependents until the next Open Enrollment period.

-Enroll or make changes to your UC PSBP benefits via the UCPath website.
-If you have questions on how to enroll or make changes to your benefits, please contact UCPath Center via UCPath website, email@example.com, or (855) 982-7284.
+Enroll or make changes to your benefits via the UCPath website.
+If you have questions on how to enroll or make changes to your benefits, please contact UCPath Center via the UCPath website, (855) 982-7284, or firstname.lastname@example.org.

 Postdoctoral scholar titles do not provide eligibility for other UC-sponsored health benefit plans.
 Individuals may be eligible for other UC-sponsored plans through spouses or concurrently held titles.